 Faster Procedure Time

-Unlike traditional gum grafting, which typically involved treating one tooth at a time, dentists can treat several teeth at a time during the pinhole surgical technique.
+Unlike traditional gum grafting, which typically involves treating one tooth at a time, dentists can treat several teeth at a time during the pinhole surgical technique.
 In addition to quickening the procedure, fewer incisions are needed, which also improves patient comfort.
-Most patients achieve full results in one or two pinhole surgical treatments, while traditional gum surgery often required several sessions.
+Most patients achieve full results in one or two pinhole surgical treatments, while traditional gum surgery often requires several sessions.

 Although some patients experience some bruising and swelling following pinhole surgery, the procedure offers instant results.
 This means that patients can enjoy the benefits of full gum coverage immediately following the procedure, fending off dental sensitivity.

 Although the results from pinhole surgery are immediate, patients should take special care to protect the gum tissue.
 Patients should refrain from brushing and flossing for 24 hours following the procedure to give the gums the chance to heal.
 Also, patients should refrain from eating hard or crunchy foods for about a day.

 Overall, the recovery is very straightforward, and most patients don’t require anything other than a mild over-the-counter pain reliever.

 Are You A Candidate for Pinhole Gum Surgery?